Stu67nt/bad-apple-in-slack/README.md

 ## Bad apple in Slack!

+It does as it says on the tin.
+You can watch Bad Apple be played on any slack channel stunty is in!

-I decidd to make this because i wanted to challange myself to make a projject within the span of 1 show and tell.
+I decided to make this because i wanted to challange myself to make a projject within the span of 1 show and tell.

 I succeeded!

-To use it invite @stunty to whatever slack channel you want to run it in and do /badapple for the optimal resolution.
+### Usage
+Visit #stunty on they hack club slack and run the command /badapple for it to run in 80x24 resolution.
-To customise the resolution add the extra arguments [width] [height] to the end.
+To customise the resolution, add the extra arguments [width] [height] to the end.